-For many candidates this maybe a given, but there are some who do not conduct research on the company that they’re interviewing for.
+For many candidates, this may be a given, but there are some who do not conduct research on the company that they’re interviewing for.
 This could be a disastrous omission.
 It’s important to be prepared for questions about the company such as “what do you know about our company”, and/or “how do you think this position will aid in your career development?”
 It’s very easy to find information on almost any company these days, whether it be on the company website or through your recruiter.
-You don’t have to know all the company history per say, but it is important to understand their mission statement and know their current financial standing.
+You don’t have to know all the company history per se, but it is important to understand their mission statement and know their current financial standing.

 Bad Mouthing a Previous Employer